 An important factor to consider that affects your search engine results ranking is how well your website engages with your visitors.
 It’s not all about inserting keywords all over your website.
 You have to make sure that you are providing relevant and engaging content to your target audience.
 Aside from that, you have to make it easy and convenient for them to navigate your website and interact with it.
+You can also set-up some website monitoring so you will be notified when a bug/problem arises and it will help you to immediately fix it.

 This concept and principle that takes into account the experience of the user are becoming more popular in website design and for a good reason.
 If you want to improve the user experience on your website, then there are several practices that you can try.